rhomobile/rhomobile-docs/docs/en/5.0.0/rhoconnect/deploying.md

 Also you can use RhoConnect `/opt/nginx/html/rhoapp` application as a template and modify it as you wanted.

-**NOTE: You should pay attentions to situations, if you have already Ruby installed on system level.
+> Note: You should pay attentions to situations, if you have already Ruby installed on system level.
 Avoid usage of system gems in your application.
 It might lead to unpredictable results, if ruby versions are different.
-Either set up path to rhoconnect binaries for root user, or install required gems as `sudo /opt/rhoconnect/bin/gem install gem_name`**
+Either set up path to RhoConnect binaries for root user, or install required gems as `sudo /opt/rhoconnect/bin/gem install gem_name`

 ## Nginx configuration for SSL with self-signed certificate